Web Analytics

-This tutorial is intended for C beginners who want to do some coding practice and in the process, gain valuable insights regarding low-level programming and how (some) Virtual Machines operate under the hood.
+This tutorial is intended for intermediate C developers who want to get some coding practice and, in the process, gain valuable insights into low-level programming and how (some) Virtual Machines operate under the hood.

-By the end of the article, we will have a working register-based VM capable of interpreting and running a limited set of ASM instructions + some bonus programs to test if everything works well.
+By the end of this article, we will have a working register-based VM capable of interpreting and running a limited set of ASM instructions, along with some bonus programs to test if everything works well.

-The code is written in C11, and it will probably compile on most operating systems.
-The repo can be found here, and the exact source code is vm.c:
+The code is written in standard C11 and should compile cleanly on most operating systems.
+The repository can be found here, and the exact source code is in vm.c:

 git clone git@github.com:nomemory/lc3-vm.git

-It will be unfair not to mention some existing blog posts covering the same topic as this article; the best in this category is Write your Own Virtual Machine by Justin Meiners and Ryan Pendleton.
-Their code covers a more in-depth implementation of a VM.
-Compared to this article, our VM is a little simpler, and the code takes a different route in terms of the implementation.
+It would be unfair not to mention some excellent existing blog posts covering the exact same topic; the absolute best in this category is Write your Own Virtual Machine by Justin Meiners and Ryan Pendleton.
+Their guide covers a much more in-depth implementation of a VM.
+Compared to their tutorial, our VM is a bit simpler, and the code takes a completely different route in terms of implementation.

-Later edit: After publishing this article in December, Philip Chimento was nice enough to write a Rust implementation of the same Virtual Machine.
-If you are curious to see how the solution looks like in another programming language, please check this out.
+After I published this article in December, Philip Chimento was kind enough to write a Rust implementation of the same Virtual Machine.
+If you are curious to see what the solution looks like in another programming language, please check it out here.

 Virtual Machines

-In the world of computing, a VM (Virtual Machine) is a term that refers to a system that emulates/virtualizes a computer system/architecture.
+In the computing world, a VM (Virtual Machine) is a system that emulates or virtualizes a computer architecture or system.

-Broadly speaking, there are two categories of Virtual Machines:
+Broadly speaking, there are two main categories of Virtual Machines:

-In this article, we will develop a simple Process Virtual Machine designed to execute simple computer programs in a platform-independent environment.
-Our toy Virtual Machine is based on the LC-3 Computer Architecture, and will be capable of interpreting and executing (a subset of) LC3 Assembly Code.
+In this article, we will develop a basic Process Virtual Machine designed to execute simple programs in a platform-independent environment.
+Our toy Virtual Machine is based on the LC-3 Computer Architecture and will be capable of interpreting and executing a subset of LC-3 Assembly Code.

-For simplicity, we deliberately stripped down our LC-3 implementation from the following features: interrupt processing, priority levels, process, status registers (PSR), privilege modes, supervisor stack, user stack.
-We will virtualize only the most basic hardware possible, and we will interact with the outside world (stdin, stdout) through traps.
+For the sake of simplicity, we have deliberately stripped our LC-3 implementation of the following advanced features: interrupt processing, priority levels, process status registers (PSR), privilege modes, supervisor stack, and user stack.
+We will virtualize only the most basic hardware possible and interact with the outside world (stdin, stdout) purely through traps.

 von Neumann model

-Our LC-3 inspired VM, like most of the general-purpose computers nowadays, is based on the von Neumann computer model, and it will have three main components: the CPU, the Main Memory, the input/output devices.
+Our LC-3 inspired VM, like most general-purpose computers today, is based on the von Neumann computer model.
+It will have three main components: the CPU, the Main Memory, and the Input/Output devices.

 Implementing the VM